 Machine running times - subject to availability, please ring before your visit to confirm

-The Spinning Gallery is currently closed due to Gallery improvements.
-The weaving gallery is still open and accessible to the public, but the machines will not be running while work is being undertaken to install a new loom.
-We aim to have both galleries fully open to the public by the 3rd of Nov.
+The Spinning and Weaving Galleries are currently being improved.
+The galleries are still open and accessible to the public, but some of our looms are currently not running while work is being undertaken to install a new loom.
+We aim to have both galleries fully up and running again as soon as possible.

 We will update this webpage with any potential closures or periods of limited access that may occur as the project continues.